brown-science/Census_Data_Analysis/README.md

 # Census_Data_Analysis

+main.Rmd:  R Markdown file with all of the code used to complete the project
+main.md: Markdown Report
+Project_Summary.docx: writeup of the methodology

+EDA: EDA of categorical variables
+continuous_var_EDA.html: EDA of continuous variables
+data.csv: csv of the flattened data

 #### This project is an analysis of US census data from 1996.
 I recommend implementing a logistic regression model to predict whether individuals, based on the census variables in the dataset, make over $50,000/year.
 I also explored an initial random forest model, which has the potential to significantly outperform the logistic regression model once tuned, but to maintain interpretability, I prioritized the logistic regression model.

 Before preparing the data for analysis, the following packages must be